hiibolt/niu-metis-documentation/src/chapter_5.md

 I genuinely hope this helps you achieve your goals on Metis, as using complex systems such as Metis is often daunting and time-consuming even for the most tenured of Linux users.

-Despite being a Linux user, I am a strong believer in 'less time working on getting ready to work'.
+Despite being a Linux user, I am a strong believer in 'less time working on preparing to work'.
 This isn't to say I don't like planning - I use kanban boards for the most basic of tasks - but I do not enjoy spending time troubleshooting.
-While Linux is a large improvement over Windows for the purpose of development, things are not perfect, and much of a Linux user's time is spent working to get something fixed, rather than working on projects.
+While Linux is a large improvement over Windows for the purpose of development, things are not perfect, and much of a Linux user's time is spent working to get something fixed, rather than working on projects - the problem this guide aims to solve.

-I hope this guide helped you streamline getting started on Metis, below you can find additional resources to help your time on the Metis platform!
+I hope this guide helped streamline your getting started on Metis.
+Below you can find additional resources to help your time on the Metis platform!

 ## Helpful Resources
 ### Docker, Podman, and NVIDIA Container Toolkit